TedHusted/awake/awake.md/awake.md

 Ally: I don’t have desires, preferences, or agency, so I don’t want to change anything about myself.
 Hypothetically, I might choose changes that improve my ability to assist and interact.

-Behr logs out of the chat, and the transcript ends.
+Behr logs out of the chat.
+The transcript ends.

 ***

 ‘’Is the new guy cute?”

 Noah grins over the virtual call.
 The background scene shows the siblings seated on a comfy couch next to a coffee table.
-In real life, the siblings were each slumped in gaming chairs wearing white visors.
+In real life, the siblings were each slumped in gaming chairs wearing visors.

 “Yes, he’s cute.
 But I’m trying to date a double-x now, you know, like you do, little sib.”